Otavalo market visit 1946

 Workshop near Otavalo.

-There’s something for everyone’s taste & at the best prices.
+There’s something for everyone’s taste & at the best prices in the country.
 So, besides buying something for yourself, many visitors gather all kinds of souvenirs for their family & friends on the Otavalo market.

 Original Otavalo products

-While enjoying the shopping spree, it’s good to know you’re part of a long history.
-To be conscious that the process of selling, buying & haggling in the city center of Otavalo is going on for ages.
-And also, that between the many handicrafts for tourists, there are still many original products for sale.
-Handicrafts with their own long history.
+While at the lookout for handicrafts, it’s good to know you’re part of a long history.
+To be conscious that the process of selling, buying & haggling in the city center of Otavalo is something that’s actually going on for ages.

 Textiles

-The main traditional products were made of wool & cotton.
-Textiles like ponchos & blankets that protected the buyers against the cold Andean nights
+The main traditional products are made of wool & cotton.
+Like ponchos & blankets, which protected – and still protect – buyers against the cold Andean nights

-• Note: During colonial times, the Otavalo ponchos were not only well known in in Ecuador itself, but also in other Andean countries.
+• During colonial times, the Otavalo ponchos were not only famous in Ecuador itself, but also in other Andean countries.
 Like Colombia, Peru & Bolivia.

 Besides the famous Otavalo handmade ponchos & blankets, the Otavalos in time also learned how to weave colorful cloaks, shawls & belts.

 All products you can still find on the market today.
-Of different kind of qualities.
-Many are fabricated on machines nowadays, others though are still handmade.
+In all kinds of qualities.
+Most are fabricated on machines nowadays.
+Others though are still handmade.
 Even the thick, heavy & indestructible ponchos.

-• Note: If you don’t find them on the market, you can visit certain workshops in the area around Otavalo.
+• If you don’t find them to your liking on the market, you can visit certain specialized workshops in the area around Otavalo.

 Textile products on the Otavalo market